 Battle of the Books

-Four of our 6th class pupils will participate in the final of Battle of the Books on Tuesday 4th February 2014.
+6th class pupils will participate in the of Battle of the Books on Thursday 29th January 2015.
 This event is taking place in Carndonagh Library during school hours.
 We wish them the very best of luck.

 Foyle Credit Union Quiz

-Four of our 6th class pupils will participate in the Foyle Credit Union quiz on Monday 3rd February 2014.
+Two teams of four will participate in the Foyle Credit Union quiz on Monday 2nd February 2015.
 This event is taking place at 7.00 pm in Redcastle Hotel.
 We wish them the very best of luck.

 Catholic Schools Week

-Catholic Schools Week takes place from Sunday 26th January until Sunday 2nd February 2014.
-In conjuntion with this, Scoil Eoghain will be attending mass on Wednesday 29th January 2014 at 11.00 am in St. Pius X Church.
+Catholic Schools Week takes place from Sunday 25th January until Saturday 31st January 2015.
+This years theme is Catholic Schools, Called to Serve.
+In conjuntion with this, a deligation of pupils will be attending mass in the Cathedral in Derry on Thursday 22nd January 2015 at 10.00 am.
 Other events will be organised by class teachers during this week of celebration.

 Catholic primary education in the town of Moville was previously catered for by St. Brigid's Girls National School and St. Joseph's Boys National School.